Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Model

 \section{Model}

-We consider both the classification and reconstruction of a high-dimensional signal from noisy linear features in the presence of side information, as shown in Fig.~\ref{fig:Model1}.
-In particular, we assume that the decoder has access to a set of noisy linear features $\mathbf{y}_1 \in \mathbb{R}^{m_1}$ associated with the desired signal $\mathbf{x}_1 \in \mathbb{R}^{n_1}$ given by:
+We consider both the classification and reconstruction of a high-dimensional signal from linear features in the presence of side information, as shown in Fig.~\ref{fig:Model1}.
+In particular, we assume that the decoder has access to a set of linear features $\mathbf{y}_1 \in \mathbb{R}^{m_1}$ associated with the desired signal $\mathbf{x}_1 \in \mathbb{R}^{n_1}$ given by: { } where $\mathbf{\Phi}_1 \in \mathbb{R}^{m_1 \times n_1}$ is the projection kernel.\footnote{In the remainder of the paper, we will use interchangeably the terms projection/measurement/sensing kernel or matrix.} We also assume that the decoder has access to another set of features $\mathbf{y}_2 \in \mathbb{R}^{m_2}$ -- called \emph{side information} -- associated with another signal $\mathbf{x}_2 \in \mathbb{R}^{n_2}$ given by: { } where $\mathbf{\Phi}_2 \in \mathbb{R}^{m_2 \times n_2}$ is the projection kernel associated with the side information.
+For the sake of compact notation, we re-write the models in (\ref{eq:sys1}) and (\ref{eq:sys2}) as: